Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Results

-Figure \ref{fig:kes_abs_domain_main} shows the evolution of the absorption and KES CNR computed from equations \ref{eq:cnr_abs} and \ref{eq:cnr_kes} respectively.
-As one may see, the modality to obtain the highest CNR is not necessarily KES depending on the concentration of the materials.
+Figure \ref{fig:kes_abs_domain_main} shows the absorption and KES CNR computed from equations \ref{eq:cnr_abs} and \ref{eq:cnr_kes} respectively for varying density of KI with fixed density of BaSO$_4$.
+As one may see, the modality to obtain the highest CNR is not necessarily KES: it depends on the concentration of the materials.
 KES is recommended for density of iodine in range [0.24 g/cm$^3$, 0.37 g/cm$^3$] and absorption is recommended elsewhere.
-The curve for absorption can be split in two parts: a first decreasing and a second increasing with iodine density.
-The plots a) to d) of figure \ref{fig:kes_abs_domain} display the optimal choice of thresholds for both modality (represented by vertical dashed lines: blue for absorption and red for KES) in relation with the absorbance spectra of the two material (solid curves: orange for barium, green for iodine) as well as the optimal voltage (black solid vertical line) which was found to be 50kV for all configurations.
+The curve of the CNR for absorption can be split in two parts: a first decreasing and a second increasing with iodine density.
+Figure \ref{fig:kes_abs_domain} a) to d) display the optimal choice of thresholds for both modality (represented by vertical dashed lines: blue for absorption and red for KES) in relation with the absorbance spectra of the two materials (solid curves: orange for barium, green for iodine) as well as the optimal voltage (black solid vertical line) which was found to be 50kV for all configurations.
+Each of these plots corresponds to different densities of iodine represented by vertical dashed line on figure \ref{fig:kes_abs_domain_main}.